awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 The `agent` section can include the following fields\.
 The wizard doesn't create an `agent` section\.
 Instead, the wizard omits it and uses the default values for all fields in this section\.
 + `metrics_collection_interval` – Optional\.
 Specifies how often all metrics specified in this configuration file are to be collected\.
 You can override this value for specific types of metrics\.

   This value is specified in seconds\.
-For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.
+For example, specifying 10 causes metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.

   If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information about high\-resolution metrics, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.